Zabolekar/budivelnyk/README.md

 ## Creating Shared Libraries

 The produced asm code can be manually assembled and linked to a shared library.
-You can also use the `bf_file_to_shared` helper function to create the shared library directly from bf code:
+You can also use the `bf_to_shared` and `bf_file_to_shared` helper functions to create the shared library directly from bf code:

 ```python
 from budivelnyk import bf_file_to_shared